information technology services

 If you need assistance with research data, including analysis of the data, storage of the data, and Web interfaces to the data, please contact firstname.lastname@example.org.

-There are Web and database servers, in addition to 10 TB of disk that is backed up nightly, to support research data needs.
+There are Web and database servers, in addition to disk that is backed up nightly, to support research data needs.
 Information about the data resourses is available at: www.bc.edu/offices/researchservices/dataresources.html.

 BC has a data archive system to assist you in handling large amounts of data.

 Boston College has a Linux Cluster for research computing.
 This cluster is designed to run serial and parallel codes, in addition to public domain and commercial software.
 This cluster is available to the entire Boston College research community.
 Further information about the Linux Cluster is available at: www.bc.edu/offices/researchservices/cluster.html.